 Why is it important to have homeowners insurance?

 Owning a home is one of the most valuable assets and investments you can have in a lifetime.
-Protecting your investment should be commonplace, though there are still those who feel that paying for insurance is a waste of money.
+Protecting your investment should be commonplace.
+There are still those who feel that paying for insurance is a waste of money.
 Homeowners who have purchased their home with cash can decide against homeowners insurance but that is unwise.
 Otherwise, if you have a mortgage loan the lender will require you to have homeowners insurance.

 What type of home insurance do you need?